 Remember to be consistent when identifying each parent.
-If you identified the father as Parent 1 in the Time with Parent 1 field, make sure that you enter tax information about the father in the Parent 1 Tax Information fields.
+If you identified the parent who has less time with the children as Parent 1 in the Time with Parent 1 field, make sure that you enter tax information about that parent in the Parent 1 Tax Information fields.
 You will find that this section of the calculator defaults to certain values based on the number of children selected at the start.
 If your values differ, be sure to make the necessary changes to reflect the correct exemptions and credits.